The Wanderer

 As dusk settled soft and grey over the rolling land, the Wanderer came upon an ancient, gnarled hedgerow.
 There, sitting quiet and still upon a mossy bank, was an Old Badger.
 His fur was thick and grizzled, marked with the black-and-white stripes of his kind, but worn smooth by wind, rain, and many long seasons.
 He did not hurry forward, nor call out advice, nor boast of what he knew.
 He simply watched, with eyes deep and calm as the earth itself.

-When the Wanderer drew level, the Old Badger rose slowly, shook the dry leaves from his coat, and fell naturally into step beside him, matching exactly the steady rhythm the Wanderer had spent years perfecting.
-They walked together in silence for a long while, as the shadows lengthened and the first stars pricked the sky.
+When the Wanderer drew level, the Old Badger rose slowly, every step firm and rooted, shoulders rolling with the unhurried weight of a creature entirely at home in its own body.
+He shook the dry leaves from his coat and fell naturally into step beside him, matching exactly the steady rhythm the Wanderer had spent years perfecting.
+He did not fidget or glance about.
+He simply walked, head level, eyes forward and calm as deep turned earth.
+They went together in silence for a long while, as the shadows lengthened and the first stars pricked the sky.

 But I know this truth: I will never truly know what it feels like to walk in your shoes.
 My world stretches scarcely a mile in any direction; I know my sett, my hunting grounds, and the turning of the seasons within these bounds, but nothing beyond.
 I cannot tell if you have walked ten miles or a thousand, endured one harsh winter or ten, carried the weight of loss or hope or weariness that only your own heart understands.
 Any survival trick I might offer you now would be too small, too simple: something you have likely already tried, tested, and set aside long ago, because it serves for a little way but fails when the miles stretch endless.